Last modified: May 19, 2025

 Sorting arrays arranges the elements in a specified order, either ascending or descending.
 NumPy's np.sort()

 function sorts the array and returns a new sorted array, leaving the original array unchanged.
-Sorting is fundamental for organizing data, preparing it for search algorithms, and enhancing the readability of datasets.
+Sorting is important for organizing data, preparing it for search algorithms, and enhancing the readability of datasets.

 Example with 1D Array